"Light works as if it’s a drug, except it’s not a drug at all."

 Student test scores have fallen with more smart phone use - could health effects of screen flicker and LED light flicker have a role?

 There is evidence that student test scores have been falling since 2012 and poor performance is correlated with screen time (evidence in the PISA report and elsewhere discussed by PISA director Schleicher and reviewed by Thompson in The Atlantic).
+That time frame correlates with both increased LED light use and increased screen use.
 As an educator, I have witnessed the danger of screens being distracting and leading to adverse social interactions and social anxiety that is described in this article.
 However, I also think LED and screen flicker could very likely be interfering with student learning through (1) impaired ability to concentrate when in light/screens flicker (through impairment of vision/tracking), (2) physiological impairment of health/brain function caused by flicker, and (3) anxiety/depression triggered through physiological changes in the brain triggered by flicker.

 Schleicher, Andreas.
 PISA 2022: Insights and Interpretations.
 Programme for International Student Assessment. https://www.oecd.org/pisa/PISA%202022%20Insights%20and%20Interpretations.pdf